How Can We, as Parents, Prevent Underage Drinking and Drug Use and TIP the Scale in Iroquois County?

 The teenage years are a stressful time.
 They are busy discovering who they are, struggling to become more independent, and figuring out how they fit in with their peers.
 Help them find ways to cope.

 Find out if an adult will be present.
 Tell your teen to call to check in periodically.
 You can drop by unexpectedly, too.
 Create a secret text code that can be sent by your teen to let you know if he/she needs help getting out of a difficult situation.
 Trust your teen, but take the time to confirm their whereabouts and activities.
 Be present at curfew when your teen arrives home and talk with them.
-Teens are less likely to drink if they think their parents will find out.
+Teens are less likely to drink and use drugs if they think their parents will find out.

 Parents, together we can support each other; share strategies that are tried and true.
 We can help our teens say yes to healthy choices, yes to our love-and no to alcohol and other substances.